affinitydb/doc/pathSQL reference.md

 ### CAST(expr AS type)
 Convert expr to the specified type.
-The type name can be any type supported by mvStore.
+The type name can be any type supported by ChaosDB.

 ### COALESCE